 We have been encouraged to think that lighting is always good, never bad or excessive.
-However, inappropriate outdoor lighting alters the nocturnal environment, contributes to global warming by wasting energy, offend neighbors with light trespass, attract crime, and create safety and human health risks.
+However, inappropriate outdoor lighting alters the nocturnal environment, contributes to global warming by wasting energy, offend neighbors with light trespass, can attract crime, and create safety and human health risks.

 Do you know that:

-- The American Medical Association issued a public statement in 2012 on the health and environmental risks of exposure to light at night, and issued a second statement in 2016 concerned about the high blue light content of some LED fixtures in our outdoor environment.
+- The American Medical Association issued a public statement in 2012 on the health and environmental risks of exposure to light at night, and issued a second statement in 2016 concerned with the high blue light content of some LED fixtures in our outdoor environment.

 - Your local utility company offering "security lighting" likely has no expertise in security or lighting design.